Ear wax and infection management

 I've had a very notable and sudden loss of my hearing in one ear (within 24 hours).
 Could it be ear wax or an ear infection?

-SSNHL is only preventable if early detection occurs with immediate steriod therapy.
+SSNHL is only preventable if early detection occurs with immediate steroid therapy.
 If you feel this is the case, please seek out urgent medical attention.

 Book Your Appointment Online

-Choose the type of appointment required to enter our live booking system.
-After your booking is completed, you will receive a confirmation call from our team within 5 working hours.
-If preferred, appointments can also be made over the phone on 040 932 3259.
+Choose the type of appointment required to enter our booking system.
+After your booking is completed, you will receive a confirmation call within 4 working hours.
+If preferred, appointments can also be made over the phone.

 Clinic hours of service: